JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 **Shell script version of Patrick Wardle's awesome [WhatsYourSign](https://github.com/objective-see/WhatsYourSign)**

-Works with bundles (e.g. applications, extensions etc.), binaries/executables, disk images (DMG), packages (e.g. pkg), and archives (xar, xip).
+Works with bundles (e.g. applications, extensions etc.), binaries/executables, disk images (DMG), packages (e.g. pkg), and archives (xip, xar).

 In addition to the default WhatsYourSign functionality, **wys** also:

+* prints the file size (B, MB, MiB)
+* performs a comparison between a hash (checksum) stored in the clipboard and the hash calculated for the local file (only for single files)
+* verifies codesigning certificates against the current revocation list using `security`
+* prints `spctl` assessment (packages: `install`; other: `execute`)
+* prints the codesigning timestamp or signing time (depending on the signature)
+* prints the signing timestamp and creator from a package's toc
 * performs a deep scan of a bundle, similar to **RB AppChecker Lite**, to find:
   * executable files that are unsigned, or
   * that are codesigned differently from the main executable
-* prints the file size (B, MB, MiB)
-* performs a comparison between a hash (checksum) stored in the clipboard and the hash calculated for the local file
-* prints spctl assessments
-* prints the codesigning timestamp
-* prints the signing timestamp and creator from a package's toc

 ## Installation
 **Note:** If you are using the macOS Finder, it's best to ignore **wys** and use Patrick's software, unless you need the additional functionality.
 The **wys** version is only meant as a quick hack for users who have disabled the Finder.
 Since the original **WhatsYourSign** is an `appex` (Finder extension), it will not work in other file managers.